Home Institution: Loyola University Chicago

 High modulus and Conductivity Polymer Electrolyte Membranes

 Polymer electrolyte membranes (PEMs) with mechanical robustness and high ionic conductivity at room temperature are vital components of next-generation lithium-ion batteries.
-PEMs will be produced via polymerization-induced microphase separation (PIMS) facilitating long-range continuous conducting nanochannels, and a cross-linked mechanical phase.
+PEMs were produced via polymerization-induced microphase separation (PIMS) facilitating long-range continuous conducting nanochannels, and a cross-linked mechanical phase.
 The design of PEMs involves the growth of cross-linked polystyrene phase off poly[oligo(ethylene glycol) methy ether acrylate] (POEGA).
 During the reaction, lithium salt, lithium bis(trifluoromethanesulfonyl)imide (LiTFSI), and succinonitrile (SN), a plasticizer partitions to the POEGA phase to form the conducting domain, while a glassy polystyrene (PS) phase provides the mechanical stability to the PEMs.
 The addition of SN as a plasticizer increases the ionic conductivity and permits the miscibility of styrene/divinylbenzene monomers with POEGA and lithium salt.
 The current work will utilize POEGA at various molecular weights, variations concentrations of lithium salt and SN to simultaneously optimize the ionic conductivity and mechanical properties.
 The resultant PIMS PEMs will be tested and measured for its ion conductivity at different temperatures using an AC impedance spectroscopy, mechanical properties by a tensile bar loaded to obtain elastic tensile modulus at different temperature ranges, observe morphology by small-angle x-ray scattering(SAXS) imaging & transmission electron microscopy (TEM), and its thermal stability using a thermogravimetric analysis under nitrogen atmosphere.
 The system developed will help in the understanding and advancement of Lithium-ion batteries.

 Home Institution: Louisiana Tech University